Documentation

 func NewEventFDSemaphore ¶

 NewEventFDSemaphore creates a new eventfd in semaphore mode.
+The eventfd is created with EFD_SEMAPHORE, EFD_NONBLOCK, and EFD_CLOEXEC.
 In semaphore mode, reads decrement the counter by 1 instead of resetting it.

 func (*EventFD) Raw ¶ added in v0.2.0